The phrase jump the gun means to do something prematurely or to start something before you were supposed to.

 The Origin Of ‘Jump The Gun’

 Where does the phrase “jump the gun” come from?
 It’s believed that this expression originates from track and field racing.
-The reason for this is because a starting pistol (aka a gun) is commonly used to kick off these races.
-Indeed, when the starting pistol fires, the sound of the shot signals the runners to begin.
+At the beginning of these races, it is common for a starting pistol (aka a gun) to be fired.
+The sound of the shot signals the runners to, well, run.
 It basically means “GO!”

-However, sometimes while the runners are waiting for the pistol to fire, one (or more) of them will start the race before the trigger is even pulled.
+However, sometimes while the runners are waiting for the pistol to fire, one (or more) of them will start before the trigger has even been pulled.
 Hence, that runner “jumped the gun,” as the saying goes.
-Put another way, he started the race earlier than he should have.
-Eventually, this occurrence in track and field racing became a phrase, and now it is used for when anyone starts doing something prematurely.
+In other words, he started the race earlier than he should have.
+Eventually, this situation turned into an idiom that is now used for anything that is done prematurely.

-Okay, so how long has this saying existed?
-We know that it’s about 190 years old at the minimum because it dates back to at least the year 1830.
-In that year, the idiom was used under an advice column in the Jacksonville Journal Courier newspaper.
-To give some context for the quote below, people would sometimes write in to a woman named Abby for counsel and so this was part of her response to someone who wrote in:
+So how long has this saying existed?
+It’s at least 190 years old because it dates back as early as the year 1830.
+In that year, the idiom appears in print under an advice column in the Jacksonville Journal Courier newspaper.
+To give some context for the following quote, people sometimes wrote in to a woman named Abby for counsel and so this was part of her response to one of them:

 “When you describe his condition as ‘dying,’ you create the impression that you are rushing him to the cemetery.
 He could live quite a while, so don’t jump the gun.“

-Here are examples of this phrase and similar words used in sentences:
+Here are examples of this phrase in a sentence:

-- This new car has a sleek design.
-I want to buy it, but I should be careful not to jump the gun on something with such a hefty price tag.
+- This new car has a sleek design and I want to buy it, but I should be careful not to jump the gun on something with such a hefty price tag.
 I’ll think about it some more.

 - Leo received a gift, but he opened it prematurely; he was supposed to wait for everyone else.